sabynn/pbp-lab/README.md

 If you do [Lab 1](lab_1/README.md) Tutorial

-1. then you just need to add this Repository link to your remote (`git remote add main https://gitlab.com/PPW-2017/Draft-Lab`)
+1. then you just need to add this Repository link to your remote (`git remote add upstream https://gitlab.com/PPW-2017/Draft-Lab`)
-2. Add new remote called **main** that points to the original GitLab repository.
-Use Git command: `git remote add main git remote add main https://gitlab.com/PPW-2017/Draft-Lab`
+2. Add new remote called **upstream** that points to the original GitLab repository.
+Use Git command: `git remote add upstream git remote add upstream https://gitlab.com/PPW-2017/Draft-Lab`
 3. Tell your TA about your GitLab username and URL to your tutorial repository so s/he can grade it later.
 4. Ensure that your repository page has visibility level set to